JoshuaQChurch/Parcel-Manifest/README.md

 **THIS IS NOT A PRODUCT OF WILLIAMS-SONOMA NOR DID THEY HAVE ANY SAY OR DEVELOPMENT IN THE TOOL.**

 ## Purpose
-The following tool was built to allow a user to manifest open cartons and/or reprint cartons for Williams Sonoma.
+The following tool was built to allow a user to manifest open cartons and/or reprint cartons.

 ## Setup
 1. Download and install [Python 3.](https://www.python.org/downloads/)